the-audio-art-of/looping/docs/infinity.md

 ### 2. Mac OS 9.2.1 hard disk image with Antares Infinity

-This is provided by myself (2GB .img [Download from MEGA]), inside of this hard disk includes a READ ME with instructions and indications.
+This is provided by myself (2GB .img [Download]), inside of this hard disk includes a READ ME with instructions and indications.
 The way to configure it is with a bash/batch file, since QEMU is executed via command lines.